florian-beetz/bachelor-thesis/thesis.md

 way Gradle handles unit tests.
 A module is patched via command line switches (see [@sec:j9_mig]) to include the unit test classes.
-However, this module does not read the `jabref-testutil` module, so there is no way that this module can access the classes defined in it.
+However, this module does not read the `jabref-testutil` module, so there would be no way that this module can access the classes defined in it.

 ## Handling Illegal Dependencies